top of page

 Photo of the old Pearson HQ building sourced here.
 The photo of my hotel is from their website.

-The other meeting I had was with Jane Murray from Anglia Ruskin University.
-I’d found through researching what other universities were doing that Anglia Ruskin had a practical, sound strategy (the purple booklet in the above photo).
-I emailed Jane, the head of employability at the time, and arranged to meet her for a chat.
-She very kindly drove to Harlow from the Chelmsford campus (around half an hour away) and we had a super helpful conversation in the lobby of my hotel.
+The other meeting I had was with JM from Anglia Ruskin University.
+I’d found through researching what other universities were doing that Anglia Ruskin had a practical, sound strategy [the purple booklet in the above photo].
+I emailed JM, the head of employability at the time, and arranged to meet her for a chat.
+She very kindly drove to Harlow from the Chelmsford campus, around half an hour away, and we had a super helpful conversation in the lobby of my hotel.
 I felt rather brave and grown up organising these meetings from Australia!

-I stayed in the Holiday Inn Express overnight at Harlow before heading back to London the next day (see above).
+I stayed in the Holiday Inn Express overnight at Harlow before heading back to London the next day [see photo above].
 Like the Premier Inn in Nottingham, it was basic but clean and served my needs.
 No fancy hotels when travelling on university business!
+[If I recall correctly, the room was £54 for the night.]

-The business bit over, I headed to London on the train for my long weekend of personal time.
+The business bits over, I headed to London on the train first thing Saturday morning for my long weekend of personal time.
 My flight left Heathrow at 10pm on the following Monday evening, so I effectively had three days to relax.
 My friend, KP, who lives in London, was away on holidays, so another friend, AD, booked me into the rather lush Richmond Hill Hotel for two nights.
 The Georgian-style hotel was established in 1726 and is now a luxury B&B-style accommodations.
-I did feel slightly out of place in all the grandeur.
+I did feel slightly out of place in all the grandeur.Ā Ā

 Richmond is a gorgeous part of London but only for the uber rich.
 It’s the greenest borough, I think, surrounded by the magnificent Richmond Park.
 It’s a bit of a trek out there from the city centre, but I did love wandering around the streets as I headed to and from the Tube station over my long weekend.

 We met again on Sunday morning at Tower Hill station and headed to Greenwich for our day out to a part of London I hadn’t yet explored.
 We did the Cutty Sark tour which again sounds super nerdy but was actually really fun and interesting.
-The Cutty Sark is a clipper ship built in 1869.
-It’s one of the fastest tea clippers (a type of merchant sailing ship) built before steamships took over the sea routes.
+The Cutty SarkĀ is a clipper ship built in 1869.
+It’s one of the fastest tea clippers - a type of merchant sailing ship - built before steamships took over the sea routes.
 Clipper ships have a long, narrow hull, a sharp bow, and three raking masts.

 The ship sailed to Australia in the late 1800s, along with 15 other countries, for wool trade.
 According to one source, the ship sailed the equivalent of two and a half return voyages to the moon!
 The Cutty Sark was a working ship for 52 years, a training ship for 22 years, and has been a museum since 1953.
 The ship is now part of the National Maritime Museum at Greenwich and listed as a Grade I monument and the world’s only surviving extreme clipper.

 To round off our day out we walked up to the Royal Observatory.
-Greenwich is of course most famous for its maritime history and putting its name to 0⁰ longitude (the Greenwich Meridian) and Greenwich Mean Time.
-Here you can see me standing on the prime meridian line.
+Greenwich is of course most famous for its maritime history and putting its name to 0⁰ longitude - the Greenwich Meridian - and Greenwich Mean Time.
+Here I am standing on the prime meridian line.
 Awesome.

 I spent the rest of my day in and around Trafalgar Square and Westminster.
 I visited the National Gallery.
 I'm more a museum than art gallery type, but I recall spending loads of time at the gallery.
 The paintings on display are incredible and it's easy to get lost in there.